People have pain, usually due to the chest wall injury, and often feel short of breath.

 Doctors suspect a pulmonary contusion when people become short of breath after a chest injury, especially if shortness of breath develops gradually.

 A chest x-ray X-Rays of the Chest Anyone thought to have a heart disorder has chest x-rays taken from the front and the side.
 Typically, the person is standing upright, but chest x-rays can be done with people lying in bed if... read more is taken.
-However, because a contusion may develop gradually, doctors may take more than one x-ray over a period of many hours to detect a contusion.
+However, because a contusion may develop gradually, doctors may take more than one x-ray over a period of many hours or do a CT to detect a contusion.

 Doctors also measure the amount of oxygen in the blood by attaching a device to a finger or toe (pulse oximeter).
 This information can help doctors determine how well the lungs are functioning.